Everyone is welcome!

 **We do not use nuts in any of the recipes and we do not serve peanut butter.
 Ingredient labels for snack bar items and bread are available for parents to read.
 We are not a “Nut Free” cafeteria because this implies a 100% guarantee and there are some items that are out of our control.

 We ask that you walk your child in on the first day of each session.
 We will no longer use registration passes.
 Upon check-in your child will receive a name tag with his/her name and the programs your camper is signed up for.
 Lunch wrist bands will also be given out during check-in.
 Please arrive between 8:10 - 8:25 am.
 Faculty and student staffers will be available to assist you throughout the process.
 Panther Mini-Campers must be escorted by parent or guardian, each day, to their classroom.

 Most Sports camps will check in the first day at the PDS Skating Rink which serves as "home base" for all PDS Summer Sports Programs.
-Exceptions are Fencing, Sixers Basketball, Nike Basketball and High Ropes.
+Exceptions are Fencing, Sixers Basketball, and Nike Basketball.
 All of these programs will be dropped off and picked up from the school building.
 All families will receive email notification prior to opening day with detailed information about drop-off and pick-up.
 After the first day, the rink will continue to serve as the drop-off and pick-up location for all other sports camps.

 Please refer to the below links for more specific information.

 All equipment provided, wear comfortable athletic clothes and sneakers